Pin it

 5 Contraindications

 In order to provide the best possible care for someone coping with lupus, massage therapists need to build connections with their client’s care providers.
-A well-coordinated plan of care can support a client with a chronic, autoimmune disease.
-Massage therapy can be a piece of the plan and make a difference in the life of someone with lupus.
+A well-coordinated plan of care can support a client with a chronic autoimmune disease.
+Massage therapy for lupus can be a supportive, adaptable part of that plan, helping improve comfort, reduce stress, and enhance overall quality of life.